Furniture Bank

 Finances

-Furniture Bank's administrative costs are 8% of revenues (less investment income), and its fundraising costs are 27% of cash donations and special events revenue.
-This results in total overhead spending of 35%.
-For every dollar donated to the charity, 65 cents go to the cause, which is within Ci's reasonable range for overhead spending.
+Furniture Bank's administrative costs are 8% of revenues (less investment income), and its fundraising costs are 33% of cash donations.
+This results in total overhead spending of 40%.
+For every dollar donated to the charity, 60 cents are available for programs.
+This is outside Ci’s reasonable range for overhead spending.

 This charity report is an update that has been sent to Furniture Bank for review.
 Changes and edits may be forthcoming.